 Best line: “Have you been tested for STDs? / And then waited for a three-month window / And got tested again / Most people don’t know about the window”

-All of the solo Josh songs that aren’t Rebecca fantasies are about what he’s thinking, which strikes me as an odd choice for the show’s dumbest character.
+Most of the solo Josh songs that aren’t Rebecca fantasies are about what he’s thinking, which has always struck me as an odd choice for the show’s dumbest character.
 This is one of the most dead-on sound-alikes the show has done; change a few lyrics, and it could easily pass muster on a Jason Mraz or Jack Johnson album.
 But content-wise, it’s fairly lightweight, mostly coasting on Rodriguez’s charm.

 Best line: “And now the thought and I are fighting in a bar / And I can’t beat the thought ’cause he’s super swole”